Gate learning from accepted edits

 • Atomic gates as single files with a type contract: kb/instructions/review-gates/{lens}/{name}.md, type review-gate.

-• Per-gate provenance, acceptance, and staleness: gate_sha, per-gate acceptance events and current-acceptance views in the review SQLite ledger.
+• Per-gate provenance, acceptance, and staleness: gate_sha, per-gate acceptance rows and current-acceptance views in the review SQLite store.

 • Selector machinery: resolve_gates, review_target_selector, warn_selector.
-The gate-refactor workshop executed the move from monolithic review bundles to gate-native storage.
+ADR 031 records the move from monolithic review bundles to gate-native, run-owned review pairs.

 Not shipped: